 Go Team!
 This soft-sided garment bag is full of school spirit, well, actually it’s full of clothes, but on the outside it’s flying school colors.
 Send your college kids back to school with this special carrier for their “good clothes.”
 Sweatshirts and jeans might be daily wear, but they’ll likely need at least a few nicer pieces for events, awards, even a job interview (wouldn’t that be great!).
-Our amazing friends at Fabric Depot have an excellent selection of 9.3oz cotton canvas duck in dozens of great colors so you’re sure to find the perfect color combo for your favorite student.
+We used traditional canvas duck, which is usually available in dozens of great colors so you’re sure to find the perfect color combo for your favorite student.
 We’re proudly showcasing the red and gold colors of courage, chivalry, and determination that mark Hogwarts’ House of Gryffindor.
 Pick your pair, then blend a white or natural for the top and binding.

 At this time of year, we’re all starting to think about back-to-school projects, but that doesn’t mean you can only make this for those who are college-bound.
 Go with more subtle combinations or even a single color to create a garment bag for anyone who’s on the go.

 This may look like simple half circles and triangles, but you’d be surprised at the intricate curves and angles that come into play to give this bag its correct shape.
 The proper fit is crucial, so much so, we created a full pattern with joining dots.
-Our thanks to Fabric Depot for sponsoring this pattern and offering it as a free download.
 Follow our easy steps and helpful illustrations to put it all together.

 Our garment bag is based on the same measurements used for commercially available options.
 These narrow, soft-sided bags are meant for transporting a special outfit or two from point A to point B, such as from home to an event, as a hand-carried item.
 They are sized for a snug fit across standard hangers.
 Bulky clothes or jumbo hangers won’t work as well.
 We successfully tested both women’s and men’s suits as well as a shorter cocktail dress with a full skirt.